 When does the Fellowship start?

 What type things will I be doing?
 How is it different from a regular APC job?

 The Fellowship is directed toward primary care and includes a series of clinical rotations and didactic sessions that enhance knowledge, skills and confidence.

 Participation in this fellowship helps you complete paperwork for NPI, PMP, DEA and third-party payer credentialing, and provides additional clinical experience in a variety of settings.
 Continuing education is provided for such skills as suturing, rural trauma, DOT exams, ASLS and other components such as EMR documentation, MACRA and MIPS.
 Live and SIM offerings are provided to verify and document competency.

-The program includes specialty and primary care rotations and generally includes rotations in cardiology, endocrinology and diabetes treatment, pulmonology, infectious disease, behavioral health, chronic pain management, neurology, rheumatology, long term care and skilled nursing facilities, and primary care settings including family practice, internal medicine, pediatrics and a lifestyle-wellness clinic.
+The program includes specialty and primary care rotations and generally includes rotations in cardiology, diabetes treatment, pulmonology, infectious disease, behavioral health, chronic pain management, neurology, rheumatology, long term care and skilled nursing facilities, and primary care settings including family practice, internal medicine, pediatrics and a lifestyle-wellness clinic.
 Elective clinical experiences are available.
 In regard to population health and community service, the NP Fellows are trained as lifestyle coaches and will assist in the Prevent T2 Diabetes Prevention community classes, and are trained in Tobacco Cessation to assist in the community-based tobacco cessation classes.

 The Fellowship is different from a regular APC job in that you have a seasoned physician or APC with you throughout all of the clinical rotations.
 The goal is to allow you adequate time to learn about North Mississippi Health Services’ clinics and hospitals and to broaden your knowledge base for an easier transition to practice.
 More than 50 percent of the primary care provided in northeast Mississippi is provided by NPs.

 Job Description and Benefits